AlessandroDelSole/delsolevsix/docs/WorkingWithCodeSnippets.md

 ### Loading a code snippet

-The `CodeSnippet` class exposes the static `LoadSnippet` method, which loads the content of a code snippet file and returns an instance of the `CodeSnippet` class.
+The `CodeSnippet` class exposes the static `LoadSnippet` method, which loads the content of a .snippet file and returns an instance of the `CodeSnippet` class.
 It only requires the file name as an argument:

 ```csharp
 CodeSnippet mySnippet = CodeSnippet.LoadSnippet("C:\\Temp\\PrintMessage.snippet");
 ```

+At this time, there is no support for loading an existing .json snippet.

 # Reference source
 Browse the code for the CodeSnippet class [online](http://delsolevsixrefsource.azurewebsites.net/#DelSole.VSIX/Snippet_ObjectModel/CodeSnippet.vb).